 It almost goes without saying but being able to easily track and monitor all of your dependencies is a great way to prevent the now preventable delays.

 Tracking project changes is a drag.
 There’s a changelog, sure, but it doesn’t show itself visually.
 If you saved an old Gantt, you can compare it to the new one accounting for all the changes…but even then, there’s no way to just line them up and see the changes at a glance…especially because the Gantt itself doesn’t really show you the project at a glance, to begin with.

 Enter the Plan Vs Actual tool (sometimes called “freeze comparison”).

 Imagine your revamped project management tool timeline, with its dependency capabilities, also allowed you to save the timeline at any time as a reference point against future changes.
 With the click of a button, you could load a reference point and see, lined up and at a glance, every change to the project visually shifted.

 OK, you say.
 Cool visuals.
 How does this help me, though?

 Simple.
-This is the ultimate project delay prevention – you are automatically aware, from the beginning, of every shifted deadline, milestone, activity, and delivery date.
-Instead of incrementally managing delays as they happen, you have a chance to reset everything, and juggle the project plan to account for the new realities on the ground.
-Everything is at your fingertips – at the get go – and your planning wizardry gets a chance to shine in the moment it’s needed most.
+This is the ultimate project delay prevention.
+You are automatically aware, from the beginning, of every shifted deadline, milestone, activity, and delivery date.
+Instead of incrementally managing delays as they happen, you have a chance to reset everything and juggle the project plan to account for the new realities on the ground.
+Everything is at your fingertips – at the get-go – and your planning wizardry gets a chance to shine at the moment it’s needed most.

 Two tools.
 With them, you have the ability to take on challenges nimbly and effectively.
 You’ll never get buried under that delay avalanche again.